KunalSin9h/github-backend-octernship-project-houseware/README.md

 # About

-This is a Backend Authentication Service Project created for GitHub Octernship, at [Houseware](Houseware.io)
+This is a Backend Authentication Service Project created at GitHub Octernship for [Houseware](https://www.houseware.io)

 # Project Documentation